 Sint Maarten is a constituent country of the Kingdom of the Netherlands.
 The Netherlands is responsible for the conduct of Sint Maarten’s foreign affairs, including with Canada.

 Canada is represented in Sint Maarten by the Embassy of Canada to the Kingdom of the Netherlands in The Hague.
-Sint Maarten is represented in Canada by the Embassy of the Kingdom of the Netherlands in Ottawa and its Consulates in Toronto and Vancouver.
+Sint Maarten is represented in Canada by the Embassy of the Kingdom of the Netherlands in Ottawa and its Consulates-general in Toronto and Vancouver.
 Practical matters, such as consular assistance to Canadians in Sint Maarten and Canada-Sint Maarten trade and investment files, are covered by the High Commission of Canada in Barbados.
 Canada has an Honorary Consul in Sint Maarten to help represent Canadian interests there.

 Through Operation CARIBBE, Canada cooperates with Sint Maarten in the multinational anti-drug campaign Operation Martillo, which targets illicit trafficking routes in the Caribbean.
 Canada Border Services Agency and the RCMP also maintain a working relationship with their Sint Maartener counterparts.
 Through its Anti-Crime Capacity Building Program, Canada supports INTERPOL’s cybercrime capacity building efforts in the Caribbean, including Sint Maarten.

 - Date Modified: